NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 Why Use a Broker for Non-QM

 That matters because non-QM pricing varies wildly between investors.
 The same scenario — say, a 720 FICO self-employed borrower with 12 months of bank statements buying a $750K primary — might price 0.625% apart between two wholesale lenders on the same day.
-With 40+ wholesale relationships, Adam runs your file across 8+ non-QM investors at once.
+With 40+ wholesale relationships, Adam can compare your file across multiple non-QM investors.
 Same application, real competition.

 It also matters because non-QM guidelines are inconsistent.
 One lender wants 12 months of statements, another wants 24.
 One allows P&L without bank statements, another requires both.
 One caps DTI at 50%, another at 55%.
 Matching your scenario to the lender whose guidelines actually fit it — instead of the other way around — is the entire job.
 A retail loan officer with one set of guidelines can only tell you yes or no. A broker with eight options can tell you which one says yes and at what price.